Ceterai/Enternia/.meta/wiki/manual/Modding-Mod-Support.md

 > Added in [2.3.3](https://github.com/Ceterai/Enternia/releases/tag/2.3.3)

 This mod alters default monster logic to use some additional parameters like `ouchTimer`.
-Since these parameters are not present in the custom init used by My ENternia monsters, I needed to add one to eliminate an incompatability which caused alta drones to explode on spawn.
+Since these parameters are not present in the custom init used by My ENternia monsters, I needed to add one to eliminate an incompatibility which caused alta drones to explode on spawn.

 Resulting logic can be found here: [`/monsters/ct_ioterash_monster.lua`](https://github.com/Ceterai/Enternia/blob/main/monsters/ct_ioterash_monster.lua)